mhanberg/everforest-textmate/README.md

   <br><br>
 </p>

-This color scheme is a port of [Forest Night](https://github.com/sainnhe/everforest) for editors that use `tmTheme`, like Sublime Text and was generated using [Code Theme Converter](https://github.com/tobiastimm/code-theme-converter).
+This color scheme is a port of [Everforest](https://github.com/sainnhe/everforest) for editors that use `tmTheme`, like Sublime Text and was generated using [Code Theme Converter](https://github.com/tobiastimm/code-theme-converter).

 ## Features